-§ 250.402(c) When and how must I secure a well? § 250.447 When must I pressure test the BOP system? § 250.452 What are the real-time monitoring requirements for Arctic OCS exploratory drilling operations? § 250.473 What must I do to protect health, safety, property, and the environment on the Arctic OCS?
+§ 250.720(c) When and how must I secure a well? § 250.452 What are the real-time monitoring requirements for Arctic OCS exploratory drilling operations? § 250.473 What must I do to protect health, safety, property, and the environment on the Arctic OCS?

-These provisions are designed to lessen the probability of oil spills from Arctic OCS exploratory drilling operations, thus reducing the possibility that an oil spill would impact environmental resources.
-However, implementation of proposed §§ 250.402(c) and 250.447 also may cause some potential adverse environmental effects, given the fact that additional operational requirements and/or time on the Arctic OCS may be necessary to comply with these two provisions.
-Specifically, additional equipment or prolonged use of the equipment already onsite, such as aircraft and vessels, may be necessary to implement the provisions of the rule and to handle additional crew and supply requirements, to conduct any required marine mammal and ice observations, etc. No potential adverse environmental effects are associated with the other two sections, proposed §§ 250.452 and 250.473.
+These provisions are designed to decrease the likelihood of the occurrence of oil spills during Arctic OCS exploratory drilling operations, thus reducing the possibility that an oil spill would impact environmental resources.
+However, implementation of Section 250.720(c) could also cause potential adverse environmental effects given the fact that additional operational requirements and/or time may be necessary to comply with the provision.
+Specifically, additional equipment or prolonged use of the equipment already on-site, such as aircraft and vessels, could be necessary to implement the provisions of the final rule and to handle additional crew and supply requirements, to conduct any required marine mammal and ice observations, etc. No potential adverse environmental effects are associated with Sections 250.452 and 250.473.
+The effects analyses related to these Sections are organized by 1) adverse effects potentially avoided or reduced because of the rule and 2) adverse effects caused by the rule.

-Reducing the Likelihood of an Oil Spill Occurring: Direct and Indirect Effects
+5.1.3.2.1 Reducing the Likelihood of an Oil Spill Occurring: Direct and Indirect Effects